bg-chun/kep-draft/memory-manager-kep.md

 # Overview

 NUMA Awareness is well known for a solution to boost performance for diverse use cases including DPDK and Database.
 Kubernetes support NUMA related features for NUMA sensitive containers.
-The features(CPU Manager, Device Manager, Topology Manager) treat CPU, Device and it's NUMA topology, but there's no feature cover Memory and Hugepages.
-It can cause inter-NUMA node communication for Memory access and result Memory latency and performance issue.
+The features(CPU Manager, Device Manager, Topology Manager) treat CPU, Device and it's NUMA topology, but there's no feature for memory and hugepages.
+It can cause inter-NUMA node communication for Memory access which leads to increase an I/O latency and decrease performance.

 The Memory Manager is proposed for a solution deploying Pod and Containers with Guaranteed QoS class of Memory and Hugepages under NUMA awareness.